-Join Sandra Toner for an in-depth discussion in this video Applying science to digital investigations, part of Computer Security: Investigation and Response.
+Join Sandra Toner for an in-depth discussion in this video Applying science to digital investigations, part of Learning Computer Security Investigation and Response.

 - In this video, we'll cover the basic concepts of Forensic Science as applied to Digital Evidence.
 Forensics is the use of a scientific approach to investigate and present valid evidence in a court of law.
 There's a lot of TV shows out there that have familiarized us with the different aspects of forensic science.
 Like DNA testing.
 The scientific process used in forensics also applies to digital evidence.
 So it must undergo processing, and examination, in a standardized way.